 The lining of the small intestine contains tiny folds or projections called villi.
-The villi increase the surface area available for absorption of digested food.
+The folds increase the surface area available for absorption of digested food.
 The surface cells of the villi contain tiny projections called microvilli, which further increase the surface area.

-The glucose, other simple sugars and amino acids produced in digestion travel into the capillary of the villus.
+The glucose, other simple sugars, and amino acids produced in digestion travel into the capillary of the villus.
 Glycerol and fatty acids pass into the lymph vessel, which is called a lacteal.
 In people with celiac disease, the villi in the small intestine are damaged or destroyed.
 This means that the surface available for the absorption of nutrients is greatly reduced.

-Celiac disease develops in people who are intolerant to gluten, a protein complex found in certain grains, including wheat, rye and barley.
+Celiac disease develops in people who are intolerant to gluten, a protein complex found in certain grains, including wheat, rye, and barley.
 Gluten is also used as a food additive.
 As long as gluten is eaten, the destruction of villi continues.
 Gluten can cause problems outside the digestive tract as well as in the digestive tract in sensitive people.

 In most people with celiac disease, the villi will heal and regrow if a gluten-free diet is followed.
-It's important that someone diagnosed with celiac disease does stop eating gluten, since its continued consumption increases the risk of intestinal cancer.
+It's important that someone diagnosed with the disease does stop eating gluten, since its continued consumption increases the risk of intestinal cancer.